DigitalPublishingToolkit/Money-Lab-Reader/docs/2_2-RobinHood.md

 **Akseli:** It is funny when the Parasite and Robin Hood are interpreted like this.
 We are dealing here with a little bit more than ‘a computer program’.
-For example the whole Polemos book series we did in early 2000 in Finland was created for building this understanding and organization.
+For example, the whole Polemos book series we did in early 2000 in Finland was created for building this understanding and organization.
 These are wonderful books, 14 altogether, published in this series, from the best economic and political thinkers at the moment.
-For example Christian Marazzi’s *Language and Capital*, Maurizio Lazzarato’s *Revolutions of Capitalism*, Paolo Virno’s *Grammar of Multitude*, Franco Berardi’s *Info-Labour and Precarious States of Mind*, Bracha
+For example, Christian Marazzi’s *Language and Capital*, Maurizio Lazzarato’s *Revolutions of Capitalism*, Paolo Virno’s *Grammar of Multitude*, Franco Berardi’s *Info-Labour and Precarious States of Mind*, Bracha